 Hybrid & Virtual Project:

-Students will explore the population, distribution, identification, and societal misunderstandings of sharks through discussions and research projects.
+Students will explore the population, distribution, identification, and societal misunderstandings of sharks through discussions, research projects, and videos.
 An online dissection will expose students to the unique anatomy and physiology of the animals.

 This virtual project includes:

-An introduction and conclusion classroom video chat with the Digital Bus
+A meet-and-greet classroom video chat with the Digital Bus staff

 A Google Drive folder with PDF and Google Slide versions of the workbook.
 (Compatible with Google Classroom)

 If booking hybrid:

 In-person Q&A session following each module